-In December 2012, the EPA strengthened an existing NAAQS for PM.
-The EPA anticipates making initial attainment/nonattainment designations under this rule by the end of 2014.
+In December 2012, the EPA strengthened an existing NAAQS for one class of PM.
+By the end of 2014, the EPA anticipates making final attainment/nonattainment designations under this rule and expects to issue a final implementation rule.
 We are currently evaluating the rule, however, we cannot at this time predict the impact it may have on our operations or consolidated financial results, but it could be material.